CharlotteHolden-data/Sales-Analysis-using-Excel/README.md

 <img width="294" height="33" alt="image" src="https://github.com/user-attachments/assets/dc91abcb-d335-423f-bc79-3aee11e1a6cb" />

-- **User-Defined Formulas** ✏️:
-  Created custom formulas to address specific analytical needs, allowing for tailored calculations that standard functions could not achieve.

 - **Conditional Formatting** 🎨:
   Applied to highlight key metrics and trends within the dataset, making it easier to identify outliers and significant data points at a glance.